2026 United States House of Representatives elections in Texas: District 26

-The 26th district is based in the northern portion of the Dallas–Fort Worth metroplex, centering on eastern Denton County and including Cooke County and parts of Wise County.
+The new 26th district is based in the northwestern corner of the Dallas–Fort Worth metroplex, centering on southern and eastern Denton County (including the county's share of Carrollton along with all of Lewisville, Flower Mound and Little Elm) and including Cooke County (Gainesville) and the southern two-thirds of Wise County including Decatur.
 The incumbent is Republican Brandon Gill, who was elected with 62.1% of the vote in 2024.
+That same year, the district gave 61.2% of the vote to Donald Trump and 58.4% to Ted Cruz.